SeleniumHQ/seleniumhq.github.io/docs_source_files/content/remote_webdriver/remote_webdriver_client.zh-cn.md

 driver.setFileDetector(new LocalFileDetector());
   {{< / code-panel >}}
   {{< code-panel language="python" >}}
 # We don't have a Python code sample yet -  Help us out and raise a PR
   {{< / code-panel >}}
   {{< code-panel language="csharp" >}}
-// We don't have a C# code sample yet -  Help us out and raise a PR
+var allowsDetection = this.driver as IAllowsFileDetection;
+if (allowsDetection != null)
+{
+   allowsDetection.FileDetector = new LocalFileDetector();
+}
   {{< / code-panel >}}
   {{< code-panel language="ruby" >}}
 @driver.file_detector = lambda do |args|